The importance of the store environment.

 However, technology is not just simply being used to promote items and special offers, but also provide an opportunity for customers to interact and feel more engaged with the retailer.
 In recent years, interactive touchscreens have been springing up in a wide range of stores, which can serve a variety of purposes, ranging from showing product ranges and prices, to recipe ideas and even products reviews, all of which with the intention of creating something they may not have seen before and creating a more engaging environment for customers.

 RESEARCH IN THE IN-STORE ENVIRONMENT

 Whether a retailer is looking to gauge feedback on an in-store trial, identify areas for further improvement or better understand how it fares against its competitors, market research is able to provide the insight to further develop their business.
-Marketing Sciences have a wealth of knowledge in the world of retail and have experience in conducting a wide range of research methodologies, three of which are outlined below…
+Walnut Unlimited have a wealth of knowledge in the world of retail and have experience in conducting a wide range of research methodologies, three of which are outlined below…

 IN THE MOMENT

 Face to face questionnaires and mini-depth interviews with customers on location allows us to capture feedback ‘in the moment’ when their experiences are fresh in their mind.
 Usually conducted at the exit of a store, this methodology provides the opportunity for customers to reflect on their thoughts and experiences and provide instant feedback, opposed to completing a survey at a later date, when their answers are more likely to be based on general views of a retailer, rather than thinking specifically about a particular visit to the store.
 This is particularly important when investigating the effect of changes made in-store or assessing the impact of a trial; as the changes can often be subtle, it’s vital to speak to customers who have just experienced this first hand when they’re most likely to remember it before memories blend in with other experiences of previous visits.